 By helping farmers increase productivity, stabilise yields, improve quality, reduce production costs and transfer risk (through insurance), such investments are helping businesses stabilise supply (or demand in the case of suppliers), increase trade volumes and capacity use, access better products, lower transaction costs and minimise contractual defaults while building trust and a better understanding of the smallholder context.
 Governments and aid agencies also benefit from reduced need for safety nets and disaster recovery costs.
 Such partnerships create new commercial opportunities for service providers.

 Following our report and presentation at the programme’s regional conference in May 2016, the CTA and its partners resolved that their interventions would be anchored in inclusive private private-sector partnerships with farmers on a sustainable basis for deliver climate-smart solutions.

 One of CTA’s implementing partners in this project, the International Livestock Research Institute (ILRI), is discussing long-term cooperation (beyond the current CTA-funded project) with Genesis to support the design and implementation of climate-smart solutions anchored in private-sector/farmer partnerships.

-The implementation of CTA’s flagship project is expected to start some time this year.
+The implementation of CTA’s flagship project was scheduled for 2016.
 It is expected to incorporate significant elements from our research.
 This should result in more sustainable climate-smart solutions that unlock value for farmers, agribusinesses, governments, the development community and service providers.

 Sign up for Genesis News